sabram/filebox/readme.md

-Filebox is a simple pet project to store files "in the cloud".
+Filebox is a simple pet project to store files in "the cloud".

 This type of functionality is already widely available elsewhere (e.g., Dropbox), so this project is mainly a way to experiment with the AWS S3 APIs, and the available encryption options.